hayamonawwar/Final-Project-04/README.md

 # Final-Project-04

 ## Project Overview
 This repository contains the final project for our deep learning course.
-The project, **AI-Powered Handwritten Formula Recognition**, aims to compare the performance of **TrOCR (Transformer-based OCR)** and **CRNN (Convolutional Recurrent Neural Network)** for recognizing handwritten engineering formulas.
+The project, **AI-Powered Handwritten Formula Recognition**, aims to compare the performance of our baseline model (inspired from Kaggle competitions on the subject) and our own modified **CRNN (Convolutional Recurrent Neural Network)** for recognizing handwritten engineering formulas.
 The team members of this project are: Haya Monawwar and Sungjoo Chung, supervised by Dr. Martin Hagan.

 ## Repository Structure
 The repository follows the required structure: